 - And you increase your rate a little bit every year.

-Last one: you’re an entrepreneur, you start a business, you grow, you think you’re awesome, you spend more than you make, you try to get investors, they own you, and you fuck up.
+Last one: you’re an entrepreneur, you start a business, you grow, you think you’re awesome, you spend more than you make, you try to get investors, they own you, and you screw up.

 Again: Why do we do that stuff?
 It’s so predictable.
 Life’s way too short for that boring stuff.